LAST QUARTER 2025

 Tremella mesenterica

-The bright yellow fruiting body of this fungus turns hard and orange when it dries out.
-It mainly appears during autumn and winter on fallen deciduous branches.
+The yellow fruiting body of this fungus hardens and turns orange as it dries.
+It primarily appears in autumn and winter on fallen deciduous branches.

 #